-17. How will the school prepare and support my child to join the school or transfer to a new school?
+18. How will the school prepare and support my child to join the school or transfer to a new school?

 Transition to secondary school is planned more closely for some pupils.
 They are offered additional, planned visits to their new school and liaison between SENCO's at the two schools ensures that information is passed on to support pupils.
-The school works very closely with the local pre-school (sharing a member of staff) and has developed links with another newer setting in the village.
+The school works very closely with the local pre-school and has developed links with another newer setting in the village.
 The school also endeavours to link with schools which are transferring pupils to or from it to ensure a good transition.